Scholarships for High School and College from the German Society of Maryland

 Have an event that you would like added to the calendar or featured on the website?
 E-mail the webmaster at the envelope image at the top of the page right!

 Awards & Highlights

-Congratulations to Katrina Griffin of North County High School who was chosen at NECTFL's teacher of the year 2016.
+Congratulations to Katrina Griffin of North County High School who was chosen at ACTFL's teacher of the year 2017.
 The AATG Maryland-DC Metro board would like to congratulate one of its own, Katrina Griffin, on her highly successful year!
 Ms.Griffin was named Maryland Foreign Language Teacher of the Year in the fall by the Maryland Foreign Language Association (MFLA), and then went on to compete at the regional level, winning the Northeast Conference on the Teaching of Foreign Languages(NECTFL) Teacher of the Year Award this February.
-She will continue on as one of the top five finalists for the American Council on the Teaching of Foreign Languages(ACTFL) Teacher of the Year Award.
-Ms. Griffin teaches German at North County High School in Glen Burnie, Maryland and is also a finalist for Anne Arundel County Teacher of the Year Award.
+She was one of five finalists for the American Council on the Teaching of Foreign Languages(ACTFL) Teacher of the Year Award.
+Ms. Griffin teaches German at North County High School in Glen Burnie, Maryland.
 She is best known for her innovations in STEM education, her involvement with the College Board, her mentorship of new teachers and the professional development she has provided at state, regional and national conferences, among other accomplishments.
-If you plan on attending the ACTFL conference this fall in Boston, please join us in attending the opening ceremonies to cheer on Ms. Griffin!
+Congratulations, Katrina!